 - Estimating the cost of fittings for a room like a bathroom.

 - If you haven’t yet specified actual items

-- The cost of earthworks, which a builder may estimate but have to increase if a problem such as difficult soil is found once the work starts.
+- The cost of earthworks, which a builder may estimate, increases if a problem such as difficult soil is found once the work starts.

 The more provisional costs there are in a quote, the more it is likely to change and potentially get more expensive as the build develops.

-One of the best ways to ensure you get a competitive quote is to include as much detail as you can in your plans.
+One of the best ways to ensure you get a competitive quote is to include as much detail as possible in your plans.
 For example, including electrical and plumbing plans can help a builder know exactly how much work these parts of the job will entail.
-Similarly listing specific fixtures and fittings, rather than just writing “bathroom fittings”.
+Similarly, listing specific fixtures and fittings, rather than just writing “bathroom fittings".
 Giving more details will enable the builder to cost more accurately the job and lead to fewer provisional costs.

 If you are unsure about reading the quote, then ask someone you trust in the building industry.
-Or at least someone who is good with figures to go through the documents with you.
+Or at least someone good with figures to go through the documents with you.